How to Cut Apart a Chicken & Cumin Chicken with Black Bean Stuffing Recipe

-- Set one side of clean, well-oiled grill to medium high heat and the other side to medium low heat.
-When grill is hot, using tongs, place chicken skin side down on hot side of grill until there are nice grill marks (about 5 minutes).
-Then flip chicken over (skin side up), place on cooler side of grill, close grill lid and let chicken cook (3-5 minutes for breast meat; 12 minutes for bone in leg/thigh meat).
+- Set one side of clean, well-oiled grill to medium-high heat and the other side to medium-low heat.
+When the grill is hot, using tongs, place chicken skin side down on the hot side of the grill until there are nice grill marks (about 5 minutes).
+Then flip the chicken over (skin side up), place on the cooler side of the grill, close the grill lid and let the chicken cook (3-5 minutes for breast meat; 12 minutes for bone-in leg/thigh meat).

 - Remove chicken from grill and let rest at least 10 minutes before serving.

 - For Stuffing: Using metal tongs blacken chile and jalapeño peppers on the grill for 3 minutes per side.
 Place chile and jalapeño in a small bowl, and cover with foil tightly.
 Let sit for 10 minutes.
 Once cool, wipe the skin off (do not rinse under water).
 Discard stems.
 Discard seeds (unless you want it spicier).
 Chop chile and jalapeño into ½-inch pieces.
 Set aside.